ameenbasith/chronic-disease-tracker/README.md

 - **Scikit-learn:** Machine learning models for prediction
 - **Lifelines:** Survival analysis for disease progression

+## Medium

+Here is some background as to why I even got this project up and running in the first place: https://medium.com/@ameenbasith2000/the-call-that-changed-everything-977acaa1060f

 ## Installation

 1. Clone the repository: